explorer7-foundation/source/README.md

 **Windows 7 limitations/bugs**

-All of the following are bugs/limitations within Windows 7's Explorer itself, and will be accounted for in explorer7:
+All of the following are bugs/limitations within Windows 7's Explorer itself, and won't be accounted for in explorer7:

 - Multi-monitor taskbars are not supported.
 These would be introduced by Windows 8 build 7779.
 - Startup items defined in the modern task manager are not accounted for.
 You must use the old msconfig.exe.